JoeyDP/PPDB-Template-App/README.md

 # README #
 Implementation of example web application in python with relational database.
-By Len Feremans assistant at the University of Antwerp (Belgium) within the Adrem data labs research group.
+By Len Feremans, Sandy Moens and Joey De Pauw, assistants at the University of Antwerp (Belgium) within the Adrem data lab research group.

 ### What is this repository for? ###
 Tutorial for Programming Project Database students, or persons interested in creating a web application in python.